eckardto/flexible/README.md

 Usage: node [...]/flexible.bin.js

 Options:
-  --uri, --url             URI of web page to begin crawling on.    [string] --domains                List of domains to allow crawling of.    [string] --pg                     PostgreSQL URI to connect to for queue.  [string]  [required] --processes              Amount of child processes to use.        [default: 0] --interval               Request interval of each crawler.        [default: 250] --encoding               Encoding of response body for decoding.  [string] --max-concurrency        Maximum concurrency of each crawler.     [default: 4] --max-work-queue-length  Maximum length of the work queue.        [default: 10] --user-agent             User-agent to identify each crawler as.  [string] --timeout                Maximum seconds a request can take.      [default: false] --follow-redirect        Follow HTTP redirection responses.       [boolean] --max-redirects          Maximum amount of redirects.
+  --url, --uri              URL of web page to begin crawling on.    [string] --domains                 List of domains to allow crawling of.    [string] --pg                      PostgreSQL URI to connect to for queue.  [string]  [required] --processes               Amount of child processes to use.        [default: 0] --interval                Request interval of each crawler.        [default: 250] --encoding                Encoding of response body for decoding.  [string] --max-concurrency         Maximum concurrency of each crawler.     [default: 4] --max-crawl-queue-length  Maximum length of the crawl queue.       [default: 10] --user-agent              User-agent to identify each crawler as.  [string] --timeout                 Maximum seconds a request can take.      [default: false] --follow-redirect         Follow HTTP redirection responses.       [boolean] --max-redirects           Maximum amount of redirects.
   --user                    Username for HTTP basic authentication.  [string] --pass                    Password for HTTP basic authentication.  [string] --proxy                   An HTTP proxy to use for requests.       [string]
 ```

 ## API